Friday, April 16, 2010

 Crowded MRT

 Furthermore, my dad not only fetches me but also my sister and brother.
 My brother’s school is along the way to NUS and my sister’s workplace is just nearby.
 As such, I feel that it is more efficient for me to take my dad’s car since he will has to drive pass NUS to reach my sister’s workplace.
+I can definitely do my part to reduce my carbon footprint by taking public transport during the weekends.
+There is no need to rush to get to any important function and I am usually out for leisure purposes.
+Many people have said that environmental concern is of a less priority than studies and work.
+I am with them.
+I will not compromise my time spent on school related stuff but I can definitely give way for leisure and entertainment.

 On the train!